AndersenLab/dry-guide/docs/other/caendr.md

 ### caendr-db-bucket

-This bucket is used for storing local backups of external databases (ie: Wormbase) and backing up CeNDR's internal database.
+This bucket is used for storing local backups of external databases (ie: Wormbase) and backing up CaeNDR's internal database.
-Strain Variant Annotation data must be manually uploaded to the bucket before you can update the 'Strain Variant Annotation' table in the CeNDR database through the 'Admin' portal.
+Strain Variant Annotation data must be manually uploaded to the bucket before you can update the 'Strain Variant Annotation' table in the CaeNDR database through the 'Admin' portal.
 The uploaded CSV file must be gzipped.
-For the example file below, the database operation form would require version '20210401'.
+For the example file below, the database operation form would require version '20231213'.

 - caendr-db-bucket
 	- strain_variant_annotation
 		- c_elegans
-      - WI.strain-annotation.bcsq.20210401.csv.gz
+			- WI.strain-annotation.bcsq.20231213.csv.gz

 ### caendr-main-terraform-state

-This bucket contains the state information about the cloud infrastructure for CeNDR as well as a zipped backup of the secret.env file
+This bucket contains the state information about the cloud infrastructure for CaeNDR as well as a zipped backup of the secret.env file

 ### caendr-nextflow-work-bucket